Search

 putin-and-trump-in-the-spa

-Who ever wins in America, we know we can win here at home.
+Regardless of who comes out victorious in America, we are confident that we can succeed here at home.

 by Danny Mason